KartikNineZero/Alley/README.md

 # Alley
-this is a browser which is built using pyqt
+Alley is a browser which is built using pyqt and offers basic features along with a few integrated tweaks to make it user friendly easy to use